A Machine Learning Approach to Improving Occupational Income Scores: Previous Literature

 \section{Previous Literature}

-To understand how researchers use the occupational income score variable, we searched for papers containing either ``OCCSCORE'' or ``Occupational Income Score'' in top general interest journals and top field journals in labor economics and economic history.
-This search yielded the 25 papers listed in Table \ref{table:lit}.\footnote{This search included articles in the following journals: \emph{American Economic Journal: Applied Economics}; \emph{American Economic Journal: Economic Policy}; \emph{American Economic Review}; \emph{Explorations in Economic History}; \emph{Journal of Economic History}; \emph{Journal of Human Resources}; \emph{Journal of Labor Economics}; \emph{Quarterly Journal of Economics}; \emph{Review of Economics and Statistics}, and \emph{The Review of Economic Studies}.} Most of the articles have been published within the last decade, with a median publication year of 2014.
+The occupational income score (OCCSCORE) was developed by Matthew Sobek and IPUMS for the purpose of representing ``the material rewards accruing to persons in different occupations'' \citep{sobek1995comparability}.
+It provides a continuous alternative to coarse occupational groupings and generates results that are more comparable to earnings regressions common in modern labor economics.
+To understand how researchers use this variable, we searched for papers containing either ``OCCSCORE'' or ``Occupational Income Score'' in top general interest journals and top field journals in labor economics and economic history.
+This search yielded the 25 papers listed in the Online Appendix.\footnote{This search included articles in the following journals: \emph{American Economic Journal: Applied Economics}; \emph{American Economic Journal: Economic Policy}; \emph{American Economic Review}; \emph{Explorations in Economic History}; \emph{Journal of Economic History}; \emph{Journal of Human Resources}; \emph{Journal of Labor Economics}; \emph{Quarterly Journal of Economics}; \emph{Review of Economics and Statistics}, and \emph{The Review of Economic Studies}.}

+Most of the articles have been published within the last decade, with a median publication year of 2014.
 Sixteen use the log of occupational income score as a dependent variable, and consequently, we focus our empirical analysis on the log of occupational income score.
-Of these 25 papers, only four adjust occupational income scores by any demographic variables.\footnote{The occupational earnings measure used by \cite{collins2014selection} varies by race and region; \cite{angrist2002sex} varies by age and sex; and \cite{collins2000african} presents results using both an unadjusted and a race-adjusted OCCSCORE.} Typically, these papers analyze historical Census data for which income or wage data are not available and interpret occupational income score as a proxy for income.
+Of these 25 papers, only four adjust occupational income scores by any demographic variables.\footnote{The occupational earnings measure used by \cite{collins2014selection} varies by race and region; \cite{angrist2002sex} varies by age and sex; and \cite{collins2000african} presents results using both an unadjusted and a race-adjusted OCCSCORE.} Typically, these papers analyze historical Census data for which income or wage data are not available.
 Some of the papers, however, present occupational income score along with wage/income data as an alternative measure of socioeconomic status (see \cite{stephens2014compulsory} or \cite{chin2005long}).
-Some papers attempt to reduce the bias by limiting the sample to a particular demographic group, typically white males (see \cite{bleakley2010malaria}).
+Some papers attempt to reduce bias by limiting the sample to a particular demographic group, typically white males (see \cite{bleakley2010malaria}).
 These papers often examine intergenerational mobility, racial and ethnic SES gaps, migrant selection, and the effects of schooling or health interventions.